TravelDiari matches your credit cards to every hotel booking — saving you points you'd otherwise miss.

 expand_more

-Yes — these are issued by different banks (Wells Fargo and Chase), so they don't conflict on application rules.
-Many travelers carry both to stack the strongest benefits from each ecosystem.
+Yes.
+These are issued by different banks (Wells Fargo and Chase), so they don't conflict on application rules.
+Many travelers carry both to stack the strongest benefits from each card's ecosystem.

 expand_more

-Chase Sapphire Preferred has the higher annual fee ($95 vs $0).
-Whether it's worth it depends on which perks you actually use — see the verdict section above.
+Chase Sapphire Preferred has the higher annual fee at $95, compared to $0 for Wells Fargo Autograph.
+Whether the pricier card is worth the difference depends on which credits and perks you use each year.